Figure 1. Refraction of a light ray on entering and leaving a glass block.

-The angle of refraction also depends on the light's frequency.
+The angle of refraction depends on the light's frequency.
 Different frequencies refract at slightly different angles – a phenomenon known as dispersion.
-The most familiar example is the dispersion of white light into a spectrum of colors when it is passed through a prism.
+The most familiar example is the dispersion of white light into a spectrum of colors when it passes through a prism.